 When Labor Day was around the corner, it meant the return to school during his childhood.
 Many dreaded the end of summer.
 Since his retirement he spends all of September at Crooked Lake.
 The Monarchs get ready for their annual trip to Mexico, flowers no longer in bloom and Crooked Lake begins to prepare for hibernation.
 He closed up and arranged for the trip back to the gray pavement of Albuquerque, NM.
 These preparations involved stop dates for his mail, long distance service, and the plumber to winterize.
 He conducted an eat down of all the food left at the cabin and hauled in the heavy lawn and dock furniture.
 Sipped the last of his craft beers.
 Upon arrival at his winter home, he often begins dreaming of next year’s excursion to the U.P.

-Much can be learned about life in the U.P. and about the enjoyable places to visit by reading this book.
+Much can be learned about life in the U.P. and about the enjoyable places to visit by reading Summers at the Lake.
 The placement of the importance of rituals and the simple life resonated throughout the book.
 Stott clearly delineated what it was like to ride his bike on country roads, paddle a canoe and swim laps on a scenic lake, visit local establishments, examine wildlife, and explore historical landmarks.
 The reader will be encouraged to explore the wonders of the U.P. while dipping their toes into the everyday experiences of life near Crooked Lake.